 Want to earn maximum Southwest Points?
-The card_name is your BEST option!
+The Southwest Performance Business is your BEST option!
+It earns the most points of ANY Southwest card.

 All of those points qualify toward the 135,000 points you need to earn the Southwest Companion Pass!